South Dakota Association of County Commissioners

 Section 5.
 There shall be appointed annually by the President such standing committees as the Executive Committee shall deem advisable.
-Standing committees are: 1) a Chairman for the Resolutions Committee from the Resolutions Committee members; 2) a Nominating Committee, to select and interview possible candidates for President, First Vice President, Second Vice President Treasurer, National Association of Counties (NACo) Representative and Western Intestate Region (WIR) Representative (in odd numbered years).
+Standing committees are: 1) Nominating Committee, to select and interview possible candidates for President, First Vice President, Second Vice President, Treasurer, National Association of Counties (NACo) Representative and Western Intestate Region (WIR) Representative (in odd numbered years).
 Nominations from the floor shall not be excluded.
+2) Veterans and Military Services Committee.
 Those committees shall be appointed according to Article VI, Section 1.

 Section 6.
 The procedures for Due Process for Resolutions shall be approved by the membership and adopted and adhered to during the annual meeting by the Board of Directors.

 Section 7.
 All officers (with exception of the Executive Director who is appointed) shall be elected by a majority vote of member counties present at the annual meeting and shall assume office immediately after the close of the annual meeting.
 They shall hold office until the close of the next annual meeting.

 Section 1.
 The officers of the Association, who shall also constitute the Executive Committee, shall consist of the President, First Vice President, Second Vice President, Treasurer and Immediate Past President – all of whom shall be County Commissioners and an Executive Director (ex officio non-voting member) who shall be appointed at the close of the annual meeting or as soon as possible thereafter, by the Executive Committee, with approval of the Board of Directors.